 The vast majority of these workers came from the largest of the A8 countries, Poland.
 Moreover, the movement of Poles was disproportionate to its size since Poland accounted for just over a half of the population of the A8 countries in 2004, whilst around 65% of registrants on the WRS were Polish.
 This over-representation may be explained by several factors including the presence of existing and new migration networks across the UK, active recruitment by UK employers in Poland and the relative weakness of the Polish economy around the time of enlargement.
 Given the size of the migration flows from Poland, a large literature and network of researchers has been established, which has analysed various aspects of recent Polish migration to the UK.
 However, given the scale and complexity of this particular movement of people, much is still unknown about the reasons behind individual decisions and perceptions of the experience.
 The aim of the TEMPO survey of recent Polish migrants in England and Wales is to shed further light of such issues.

-The data collected as a result of this project is available to download here.
+The data collected as a result of this project is published for download below.

 This research has been produced as part of the project co-ordinated by the Centre for Economic Policy Research on “Temporary Migration, Integration and the role of Policies” (TEMPO), which has been funded by the NORFACE Research Programme “Migration in Europe – Social, Economic, Cultural and Policy Dynamics”.